The desert has kept its promise of peace

 wind-scattered rubbish, metal scrap,

-rusted and twisted into beguiling shapes,
+rusted and twisted beguiling shapes,

 and the off road vehicle trails

-that cross heat-cracked gullies of creosote
+across heat-cracked gullies of creosote

 and boulders spewed by infrequent storm.